-19. In addressing a superior authority form (10) should be employed.
-This form is made use of by-the Government of India in letters to the India Office, and in despatches to the Secretary of State.

-20. As is apparent from the nature of the case, communications by letter are made in the first person.

-21. There is nothing special to be noticed in regard to the division or style of the letter.
+- 18. Form (9) is used only when the 'draft' initiates a correspondence, and it is not required to refer to any document. - 19.
+In addressing a superior authority form (10) should be employed.
+This form is made use of by the Government of India in letters to the India Office, and in despatches to the Secretary of State. - 20.
+As is apparent from the nature of the case, communications by letter are made in the first person. - 21.
+There is nothing special to be noticed in regard to the division or style of the letter.

-§ 2.- The 'despatch.'
+§ 2 .- The 'despatch.'

-22. In official phraseology, a letter addressed to Her Majesty's Secretary of State for India is called a 'despatch.'
-It is signed by the Governor-General and the Members of the Executive Council who collectively constitute the Government of India.

-23. The 'despatch' differs from the letter in form and style'; but not as to its divisions.

-24. Form.-The 'despatch' begins with "My Lord," "My Lord Marquis," etc., according to the status of the addressee; and ends with the words, "We have, etc."

-25. The first paragraph begins in one of the same forms, mutatis mutandis, as in the case of the letter; but inaamuch as the 'despatch' issues under the signature of the Viceroy and the Members of his Council, the communication is made in the first person plural.

-26. As the 'despatch' is an immediate communication from the Government of India, it does not issue under direction, and the phrase, "We have the honour to-," is substituted for the phrase, "I am directed to-," used in the letter.

-27. Style .- The style of the 'despatch' should be moth dig-

-nified that that of the lotter, and greater care taken in the selection of the language; and though, as a rule, all the papers connected with the subject of reference are transmitted in extenso, the facts and circumstances must be clearly set forth in the body of the 'despatch,' together with the grounds, reasons, or arguments, on which the proposal, or recommendation, if any, is made.
+- 22. In official phraseology, a letter addressed to Her Majesty's Secretary of State for India is called a 'despatch.'
+It is signed by the Governor-General and the Members of the Executive Council who collectively constitute the Government of India. - 23.
+The 'despatch' differs from the letter in form and style; but not as to its divisions. - 24.
+Form.-The 'despatch' begins with "My Lord," "My Lord Marquis," etc., according to the status of the addressee; and ends with the words, "We have, etc." - 25.
+The first paragraph begins in one of the same forms, mutatis mutandis, as in the case of the letter; but inasmuch as the 'despatch' issues under the signature of the Viceroy and the Members of his Council, the communication is made in the first person plural. - 26.
+As the 'despatch' is an immediate communication from the Government of India, it does not issue under direction, and the phrase, "We have the honour to-,", is substituted for the phrase, "I am directed to-," used in the letter. - 27.
+Style.-The style of the 'despatch' should be more dignified than that of the letter, and greater care taken in the selection of the language; and though, as a rule, all the papers connected with the subject of reference are transmitted in extenso, the facts and circumstances must be clearly set forth in the body of the 'despatch,' together with the grounds, reasons, or arguments, on which the proposal, or recommendation, if any, is made.

-28. The phraseology must be such as is employed in addressing a superior authority.

-29. When there are more than two 'enclosures' in a despatch,' it is usually accompanied by a list or schedule of such 'enclosures.'
+- 28. The phraseology must be such as is employed in addressing a superior authority. - 29.
+When there are more than two 'enclosures' in a 'despatch,' it is usually accompanied by a list or schedule of such 'enclosures.'

-§ 3.- The ' office memorandum.'
+§ 3 .- The 'office memorandum.

-30. Official interdepartmental correspondence is conducted by means of what is technically termed the 'office memorandum.'

-31. All that has been said in regard to the letter is equally applicable to the 'office memorandum.'

-32. The only difference in the form of the 'office memorandum' is that communications by its agency are made in the third person singular; the words, "the undersigned," being substituted for the personal pronoun, "1."

-33. Though strictly speaking the use of the 'office memoirandum' should be restricted to communications between departments, it has become a recognized practice to employ it in addressing certain classes of non-officials of no particular status, such as petitioners, applicants for information, appointments, etc., and sometimes firms and corporations.
+- 30. Official interdepartmental correspondence is conducted by means of what is technically termed the 'office memorandum.' - 31.
+All that has been said in regard to the letter is equally applicable to the 'office memorandum.' - 32.
+The only difference in the form of the 'office memorandum' is that communications by its agency are made in the third person singular; the words, "the undersigned," being substituted for the personal pronoun, "I." - 33.
+Though strictly speaking the use of the 'office memorandum' should be restricted to communications between departments, it has become a recognised practice to employ it in addressing certain classes of non-officials of no particular status, such as petitioners, applicants for information, appointments, etc., and sometimes firms and corporations.

-§ 4.- The telegram.
+§ 4 .- The telegram.

-34. Correspondence on matters of urgency is carried on by telegrams.

-5. Omissis mittendis, the particulars required in a 'draft'
+- 84. Correspondence on matters of urgency is carried on by telegrams. - 35.
+Omissis omittendis, the particulars required in a 'draft'